 Finances and funding

-To find the most affordable way to take part in a global programme, you will need to do some research about your own financial position, the cost of your programme and destination of choice, and any potential funding available.
+To find the most affordable way to take part in a global opportunity, you will need to do some research about your own financial position, the cost of your programme and destination of choice, and any potential funding available.

 Costs